 Moral of the story?

 I would love to hear your viewpoint on this.

 Let’s learn more Hebrew via understanding the meaning of names.

 There are more words that are deriving from this root.
 See you in the next article for more.

-Did you know that many names in Hebrew are after animal’s names?
+Did you know that many Hebrew names are after animals’ names?
 Who would have thought?
-Well you may have met people named after animals.
-This is an opportunity to easily learn names of animals:
+This is an opportunity for you to easily learn names of animals: